Water supply and sanitation in Gibraltar: Water supply and sanitation today

 There are presently two separate public water systems in Gibraltar – one providing potable water and the other salt water for flushing toilets, firefighting, street cleaning and other sanitary purposes.
 The salt water system pumps nearly 4000000 m3 annually, about four times the volume of potable water.
 The potable water system uses twelve reservoirs excavated inside the Rock of Gibraltar.
 They are supplied by a combination of rainwater and water pumped up from a desalination plant at sea level.
 For the return journey, the water is pumped to the Moorish Castle reservoir in the upper part of the town before being distributed around the peninsula.

 The underground reservoirs were excavated in conjunction with the tunnels of Gibraltar in a series of phases from the 1890s to the 1960s.
 The first five were constructed from 1898 to 1915, with another four completed between 1933 and 1938.
 One more incomplete reservoir was temporarily used as a barracks and storehouse for 4th Battalion the Black Watch during the Second World War.
 After the war, two more reservoirs and auxiliary channels were constructed between 1958 and 1961.
 The British garrison had its own separate water supply housed within the Rock.

 The salt water system is divided into two sectors, serving the north and the south of the peninsula respectively, with two separate pumping stations at sea level.
 The north part of the system pumps water up from the North Mole to the Calpe Tank and Moorish Castle reservoir on the north side of the Rock.
 To the south, another pumping station located at Gun Wharf pumps water up to the Europa Road reservoir and a series of tanks and reservoirs at Haynes' Cave, Spyglass, Engineer Road, Queen's Road and Windmill Hill.

+Sewage

+As of 2026, Gibraltar's sewage is discharged into the sea from an outflow at Europa Point, as there is no foul water treatment plant on the territory.
+To comply with the EU Urban Wastewater Treatment Directive, the government issued a proposal in September 2022 for an Urban Wastewater Treatment Plant, with a 25-year contract awarded in June 2025.